berkanalbayrak/unity-tangram/README.md

 # Tangram Case Study For Unity

-This repository showcases a Unity-based project featuring a procedurally generated Tangram game, created as a 3-day case study.
-The project reflects a dedicated and earnest effort to explore and understand Unity and procedural generation techniques.
-The game was developed using Unity 2022.3.15f1.
+This repository showcases a Unity-based project featuring a procedurally generated Tangram, created as a 3-day case study inspired by [blocks.ovh](blocks.ovh).
+The project reflects a dedicated and earnest effort to explore and understand procedural generation techniques.
+Developed using Unity 2022.3.15f1.

 ![Movie_001-ezgif com-video-to-gif-converter](https://github.com/berkanalbayrak/unity-tangram/assets/40705909/f99cde79-281a-4b66-8257-8ae7ab3aee23)

+## Code Structure

+Below is an overview of the key components and their responsibilities:

+### Entities
+-
+  - `GameGrid.cs` - Manages the game grid, including its initialization and dynamic updates during gameplay.
+  - `GridNode.cs` - Represents a single node within the game grid, holding relevant data and state.
+- **TangramPiece**
+  - `TangramPiece.cs` - Manages the behavior of individual Tangram pieces, including polygon data, snapping logic, and user interactions.

+### Input
+- `PlayerDragHandler.cs` - Handles the drag & drop mechanic for moving Tangram pieces on the grid.

+### Loaders
+- `GridLoader.cs` - Responsible for generating the game grid at runtime.
+- `LevelLoader.cs` - Reads available level data and generates procedural levels based on predefined parameters, utilizing algorithms for Voronoi diagram generation and Lloyd's relaxation.

+### Managers
+- `ColorManager.cs` - Manages a pool of unique colors for differentiating Tangram pieces or grid elements.
+- `GameManager.cs` - Coordinates game flow, including starting the game, monitoring progress, and determining level completion.

-## Features
+## Level Generation

 ### Level Configuration